smpsolutions/programming-tasks/01-rest/README.md

 # 01 - REST Api

-Using the skeleton in `01-rest` perform the following changes and additions.
+Using the boilerplate in `01-rest` perform the following changes and additions.
 Feel free to change and optimize the structure of the project to your liking.

 To run the server you are building, use npm: